scholarslab/praxis/topics/requirements-gathering/index.md

 We'll begin discussing the requirements and [scope](http://en.wikipedia.org/wiki/Scope_(project_management) for Prism.

 * Functional requirements: What features will it have?
 How might it work?
+How will we keep up with these?
 * Audience: Who are our target users?
 How would this tool help them or impact their work?
+How will we reach them?
 * Process: What tools, languages, and strategy will we use to build it?
-Dealing with [scope creep](http://en.wikipedia.org/wiki/Scope_creep)
+Dealing with [scope creep](http://en.wikipedia.org/wiki/Scope_creep).

 ## Peer work